danielmekuriaw/practice/README.md

-# leetcode
+# LeetCode Practice Questions
-Collection of LeetCode questions to ace the coding interview! - Created using [LeetHub](https://github.com/QasimWani/LeetHub).
+These are collection of LeetCode questions and the solutions I came up with them as I prepare for my coding interviews!
+These code folders are created using [LeetHub](https://github.com/QasimWani/LeetHub).